SparksFire1410/watch-duty-pwa/replit.md

 - **Mobile-responsive design**: Optimized layout and touch-friendly controls for phones and tablets
 - **Optimized Whisper model**: Uses "small" model for better transcription accuracy
 - **Queue system implemented**: New calls are queued to prevent missing calls during heavy activity periods
+- **State-based queue filtering**: Queue only processes calls from selected states; deselecting states removes those calls from queue
+- **Queue counter display**: Real-time visual indicator in banner showing number of calls waiting to be processed
 - **25-second transcription limit**: Audio is trimmed to 25 seconds before transcription for 3x faster processing (full audio kept for playback)
 - **Increased initial scan**: Now checks last 50 calls on startup (previously 30)
 - Configured workflow to run on port 5000